SneaksAndData/arcane-stream-sqlserver-change-tracking/docs/debugging.md

 # Debugging guide

 # Connecting to the pod
-We are using a [distroless image](https://github.com/GoogleContainerTools/distroless ), so the production image does not contain a shell.
+We are using a [distroless image](https://github.com/GoogleContainerTools/distroless), so the production image does not contain a shell or any other tools that we can use to debug the application.

 To debug the application, we need to use a debug image.

 To be able to do that, we need to go to the .container directory and add the debug tag to the image name in the